 After you have introduced the concept of the “Design Guide”, there are a few things that you can do to leverage your offerings.
 Let’s take a look at a few of them.

-Let them know that anything you show them can be modified and altered to meet the needs of their business.
-This is no small thing.
-Sit down with them and don’t be afraid to show them just how easy it is to modify a Design Guide.
+Sit down with your client and don’t be afraid to show them just how easy it is to modify a Design Guide.
 Show them how easy it is.
 This will only encourage them to think outside of the box.

-When your client starts saying things like, “Can we move this over there?”, or “Can we resize this font?”, etc., and they get excited when you easily implement their request, you know you have their buy-in.
+When your client starts saying things like, “Can we move this over there?”, or “Can we resize this font?”, etc., show them right then and there that it can be done.
+They will get excited when you easily implement their request.
+It is then that you know you have their buy-in.

 You should not fear that you are letting the secret out of the bag.
 Remember, they are hiring you because you are the expert and they know that they need help.